A Beginner’s Guide to Mobile User Acquisition

 Email marketing is an important part of your strategy for mobile user acquisition.
 It is the number one tool for an effective strategy and very easy to use.

-Services like MailChimp help you with your Email marketing.
-There you can maintain a list with all the Email addresses, which makes it easy to send the Mails to all of your contacts.
+Services like MailChimp help you with your email marketing.
+There, you can maintain a list with all the email addresses, which makes it easy to send the emails to all of your contacts.

-Make sure you always send interesting content that will differentiate you from regular spam and that offers additional value for mobile users.
+Make sure you always send interesting content that will set you apart you from regular spam and that offers additional value for mobile users.

 It is also important to always include your contact information and links to your website, the app stores and social media channels.